 Instead, your GPU is running exclusively on shared GPU memory.

-In that case, there isn’t anything that you can do to improve performance, aside from overclocking.
+In that case, there isn’t anything that you can do to improve performance aside from overclocking.

 Does GPU memory matter?

 GPU memory matters because more VRAM allows your graphics card to store high-resolution frames, more detailed textures, and other assets.
-More GPU memory doesn’t always mean higher FPS, but it allows for a smoother, more consistent experience, especially at high graphics settings.
+More GPU memory doesn’t always mean higher FPS, but it allows for a smoother, more consistent experience, especially at high settings.

 When buying a new graphics card, pay attention to VRAM size.
 You don’t want to waste money on more VRAM when you don’t need it because your monitor is 1080p.

-Ultimately, if the price between different VRAM sizes isn’t enormous, always go for the one with more VRAM.
+If the price between different VRAM sizes isn’t enormous, always go for the one with more VRAM.
 It’s a way to make your computer more future-proof.